pfmaggi/TIL/android/package_manager.md

 # Android's package manager

-Here're some package manager commands that I find useful in my day-by-day investigation of the Android operative system
+Here are some package manager commands that I find useful in my day-by-day investigation of the Android operative system

 ## Package Manager from the shell